-Method 1: Recover from iTunes backup
+Method 1: Recover from iCloud Backup

-Ideal use: when you have enabled iCloud backup for your iPhone and there was at least one backup available before your iPhone got locked out.
+Good to use when: you have enabled iCloud backup for your iPhone and there was at least one backup available before your iPhone got locked out.

-Follow the setup instructions until you reach "Apps & Data" where a few options are available for your choice, one of which is "Restore from iCloud Backup", tap on it and sign in to iCloud with your Apple ID.
-Follow the rest steps to complete the process.
+Follow the setup instructions until you reach Apps & Data where a few options are available for your choice, one of which is Restore from iCloud Backup, tap on it, and sign in to iCloud with your Apple ID.

 The slide to unlock feature on iPhones can be activated from anywhere on the screen, then pressing passcode entry while perhaps unconsciously to you, can cause your iPhone to be disabled.